Funeral Oration (Lysias): Synopsis

-In the speech's exordium, Lysias's speaker proclaims himself unable to encapsulate the valour of the dead, and proposes therefore to honour ancient ancestors of the Athenians whose achievements should be glorified.
+In the speech's opening (exordium), Lysias's speaker proclaims himself unable to encapsulate the valour of the dead, and proposes therefore to honour ancient ancestors of the Athenians whose achievements should be glorified.
 (Note: Lysias 2.1–3.)
 He begins by narrating the myth of the Amazonomachy, and how the Amazons, "ruling over many nations", hubristically fought against the Athenians' ancestors, and the myth of the Seven against Thebes, in which the Athenian king Theseus sent an army to recover the bodies of the Argive champions whom the Thebans forbade to be buried in their land.
 (Note: Lysias 2.4–11.)
 Following this with the story of the Athenians' protection of the children of Heracles against Eurystheus, (Note: Lysias 2.11–16.) he argues that their ancestors set them the example of fighting on the side of justice.
 (Note: Lysias 2.17–19.)